 We cultivate one "live" (cash processing) merchant;

-Each cash processing merchant generates $0.50 - $0.75 per year in net revenue – and growing for the life of the merchant;
+Each cash processing merchant generates $105 (est) per year in net revenue – for 8 (est) the year lifetime of the merchant;

-This results in a 2-year return of 100% and growing… on AdWords-invested capital.
+This results in a 1-year return of ~175%… on AdWords-invested capital, and growing for the lifetime of the merchant.

 Other Marketing Efforts

-Once we secure financing, PAYYAP will look to further its marketing efforts through affiliate programs for members and Independent Sales Organizations.
+Once we secure financing, PAYYAP will look to further its marketing efforts through affiliate programs (note: PAYYAP Affiliate Presentation) for members and Independent Sales Organizations.
 These types of marketing require little ongoing investment but are great ways to dramatically increase brand awareness.
 Additionally, PAYYAP will attend B2B trade shows to not only drum up business with potential customers, but also to get on the radar of potential acquirers and other strategic partners.

 SWOT Analysis